-Years ago, there were no zip fasteners; buckles were not feasible on a small scale and laces tended to tear delicate clothes.
-So tiny buttons were essential as a way of doing up shoes and clothes attractively.
-However, tiny buttons for tiny button holes were too fiddly for fingers to manage.
+Years ago, there were no zip fasteners.
+Buckles existed, but they were not feasible for small scale use.
+Laces also existed, but they tended to tear delicate clothes.
+Hence the widespread use of buttons.
+However, tiny buttons for shoes and elegant clothes were too fiddly for fingers to manage easily.
 Button hooks to the rescue!

 How to use a button hook

-As a young child growing up in the early 1940s, my shoes all did up with buttons which had to go through button-holes in leather straps, as shown in the picture.
-It was just possible to do these buttons up with the fingers, but it was hard on the hands.
-With a button hook it was easy.
+As a young child growing up in the early 1940s, my shoes all did up with buttons which had to go through button-holes in leather straps, as shown in the following pictures.
+It was just possible to do up these buttons with the fingers, but it was not easy and it hurt.
+With a button hook it was straightforward.

-Shoe buttons were not regular buttons sewn directly onto the leather.
-The picture shows how they had a metal 'shank' for the button hook to grip and it was this shank that was sewn onto the leather.
-The shank was big enough to slip through the leather without prising the button off.
+Shoe buttons were not regular buttons.
+The picture shows how they had a metal 'shank' which allowed for the thickness of the leather.
+The metal shank was sewn onto the leather.

-I was very relieved to see the end of button-up shoes and button hooks.
+Incidentally I was very relieved to see the end of button-up shoes.
 This happened for me when buckles replaced the shoe buttons.
-There were a number of holes in the strap which allowed the buckle to be done up in several positions, for a better fit.
-I suppose I must have been about 10 years old when I had my first pair of buckle-up sandals.
+There were several holes in the strap which allowed the buckle to be done up in several positions, for a better fit.
+I suppose I must have been about 7 years old when I had my first pair of buckle-up sandals.
 I can't remember my first pair of lace-up shoes.

 Button hooks as attractive accessories